Everyday Healthy Recipes

 Notes

 • Use either fresh or frozen blueberries.
-Sweeten with honey or maple syrup.

-• Once you’ve extracted the juice from the blueberries do NOT throw out the pulp – add it into a smoothie or enjoy with a bit of yogurt.
+• Once you’ve extracted the juice from the blueberries do not throw out the pulp – add it into a smoothie or enjoy with a bit of yogurt.

 • I used a fine mesh sieve to separate the juice from the pulp of the blueberries but you can puree all the ingredients in a blender if you prefer (although the dressing may not be as smooth).
 Puree all the dressing ingredients (including the cooked blueberries) until smooth.

 • Store your blueberry vinaigrette in a bottle or jar and refrigerate for up to a week.
-Shake before use.
-Not suitable for freezing.

 Nutrition